Florian013/RegisterSystem/README.md

 # Student Registration System

-A simple Student Registration System application built in Python using the tkinter library for the graphical user interface (GUI) and openpyxl for data storage.
+Student Registration System application built in Python using the tkinter library for the graphical user interface (GUI) and openpyxl for data storage.

 ## Overview